apache/arrow/rust/datafusion/README.md

 ## Why DataFusion?

-* *High Performance*: Leveraging Rust and Arrow's memory model, DataFusion achieves superior performance
+* *High Performance*: Leveraging Rust and Arrow's memory model, DataFusion achieves very high performance
 * *Easy to Connect*: Being part of the Apache Arrow ecosystem (Arrow, Parquet and Flight), DataFusion works well with the rest of the big data ecosystem
 * *Easy to Embed*: Allowing extension at almost any point in its design, DataFusion can be tailored for your specific usecase
 * *High Quality*:  Extensively tested, both by itself and with the rest of the Arrow ecosystem, DataFusion can be used as the foundation for production systems.